 - Social → HELPER → Cooperative, supporting, helping, healing/nurturing, teaching (score 13)

 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

 - Enterprising → PERSUADER → Competitive environments, leadership, persuading, status (score 12)

 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking, and they often deal with business.

 - Realistic → DOER → Practical, physical, concrete, hands-on, machine, and tool-oriented (score 12)

 Realistic occupations frequently involve work activities that include practical, hands-on problems, and solutions.
-They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.
+These occupations do not involve a lot of paperwork or working closely with others.